Adam LeJeune – Receptionist

 Lori is the author of two pattern making textbooks, and taught pattern making at a Community College in the Bay Area before moving to the gorgeous Pacific Northwest.

 When Lori is on her own time, she makes Victorian and Edwardian clothing reproductions.
 She is so excited to add dance costumes to her repertoire!

 Daphne has been dancing and performing in Humboldt for most of her life, studying ballet with NCD from age 4 through her teens.
 She continued ballet training and branched out to theatre jazz and tap while living in Bend, OR.
 She has taught and choreographed for a variety of youth organizations and local schools since graduating high school and is thrilled to be teaching Ballet 2 with North Coast Dance!

 Moriah credits her homeschool education for her lifelong fixation with fashion history & costuming.
 Her mom gets the credit for teaching her to sew as a child!
 Moriah has made historical clothes for re-enactments as well as more fanciful costumes for herself, and even makes regular clothing as well.

-She has been enjoying the past year working in North Coast Dance’s Costume Shop and likes to imagine her specialty is getting calluses on her fingers from her love of hand sewing.
+She has been enjoying working in North Coast Dance’s Costume Shop and likes to imagine her specialty is getting calluses on her fingers from her love of hand sewing.
 Her very favorite things about her job so far have been absorbing new skills every day and making friends.